Representation Convergence: Mutual Distillation is Secretly a Form of Regularization: Distillation as Regularization

-Despite the theoretical advancements, in typical generalization settings, both the underlying Markov Decision Process (MDP) and the rendering function remain unknown.
-In this section, we propose that deep mutual learning (DML) \citep{zhang2018deep} can be leveraged to enhance policy robustness against irrelevant features in high-dimensional observations, thereby improving generalization performance.
-This hypothesis is further illustrated in Figure \ref{RL+DML}.

-The figure illustrates two randomly initialized policies independently trained using reinforcement learning algorithms.
-In this case, since the training samples only include a portion of the MDPs, the policies are likely to overfit to irrelevant features and fail to converge to a robust hypothesis space.
+Motivated by Section \ref{Toy Example}, DML can be viewed as a form of implicit regularization against irrelevant features, as demonstrated in Figure \ref{RL+DML}, which illustrates two randomly initialized policies independently trained using reinforcement learning algorithms.
+In this case, since the training samples only include a portion of all possible MDPs, the policies are likely to overfit to irrelevant features and fail to converge to a robust hypothesis space.

-Introducing the DML loss into the training process of two policies (denoted as policy A and policy B) facilitates mutual learning, which can mitigate overfitting to irrelevant features.
-Due to the random initialization of policies A and B, they generate different training samples.
-The DML loss encourages both policies to make consistent decisions on the same observations.
-As a result, any irrelevant features learned by policy A are likely to degrade the performance of policy B (see Appendix \ref{more details} for further explanation), and vice versa.
-As training progresses, DML will drive both policies to learn more meaningful and useful representations, gradually reducing the divergence between them (right of the Figure \ref{RL+DML}).
-Ideally, we hypothesize that both policies will converge to meta-representations that capture the essential aspects of high-dimensional observations as time grows.
+Applying DML to the training process of both policies facilitates mutual learning, which can mitigate overfitting to irrelevant features.
+Due to the randomness of parameter initialization and the interaction process, they generate different training samples, DML encourages both policies to make consistent decisions based on the same observations.
+As discussed in Section \ref{Toy Example}, any irrelevant features learned by policy A are likely to degrade the performance of policy B, and vice versa.
+As training progresses, DML will drive both policies to learn more meaningful and useful representations, gradually reducing the divergence between them.
+Ideally, we hypothesize that both policies will capture the essential aspects of high-dimensional observations as time grows.

-An intriguing analogy for our hypothesis is the process of truth emergence.
-Typically, each scholar offers their unique perspective, but for it to be widely accepted, it must garner consensus from peers within the field, or even from the broader academic community.
-We can draw a parallel between DML and the peer review process: when a particular viewpoint is accepted by the majority, it is more likely to reflect an objective truth—though, of course, this does not preclude the possibility that everyone could be mistaken, as seen during the era when geocentrism was widely endorsed.
-On a deeper level, our hypothesis aligns with the philosophical concept of convergent realism \citep{laudan1981confutation, kelly1989convergence, huh2024platonic}, which posits that science progresses towards an objective truth.